moritzmeister/brighteyed/README.md

 ### 1. Installation of a local hyperledger fabric runtime (if not done previously):

-The repository contains the scripts download a local Hyperledger Fabric runtime to deploy our business network to and in order to run the application.
+The repository contains the scripts to download a local Hyperledger Fabric runtime to deploy our business network to and in order to run the application.
 Make sure you have installed all the requirements mentioned below.

 If you've previously used an older version of Hyperledger Composer and are now setting up a new install, you may want to kill and remove all previous Docker containers, which you can do with these commands:
 ```